 Sadly, there are circumstances that argue for this, such as a family member with Alzheimer’s or facing the end of life.
 You might have access to everyone at a family reunion and want to capture their stories while they are all together.
 In this case, preserving doesn’t necessarily mean writing.
 You can use digital voice recorders and start interviewing.
 (See How to Start an Oral History Tradition.)

-Particularly if you’re working against the clock, your “where to start” might be better expressed as “what really matters.”
-Rather than documenting your experiences, preserve things like who you love, how you feel, and the lessons you learned.
+Look beyond documenting experiences.
+Rather, preserve things like who you love, how you feel, and the lessons you learned.
 This can be more difficult, which leads me to the next point.

-No one else can tell you or dictate where to start.
-However, a guide can help, particularly if you feel overwhelmed.
+Though it’s still up to you, a guide can help, particularly if you feel overwhelmed.
 Of course, I recommend my book, but use what works for you.
 This isn’t just shameless promotion.
 Don’t get bogged down or overwhelmed and lose your stories!